Integrate with Zendesk

 3. Give the webhook a meaningful name.

-4. In the Endpoint URL, enter https://integrations.nextmatter.com/g/zendesk/startprocesswithdata
+4. In the Endpoint URL, enter the endpoint created for the Webhook trigger.

 Set up a trigger

 Zendesk needs to be configured to send the right data at the right time to Next Matter.
 For that, you need to configure a trigger within Zendesk.
-For each workflow that you want to communicate with, you will need a separate trigger.
+For each workflow you want to communicate with, you will need a separate trigger.

 1. Navigate to Admin Center > Objects and rules > Triggers.